| |

 Rod Taylor played Nick Carraway in this adaptation of

-F. Scott Fitzgerald's novel.
-Nick is the innocent bystander who gets drawn
+Nick Carraway is the innocent bystander who gets drawn

 into the complicated scandals of his wealthy neighbors for the summer:

-his cousin, Daisy Buchanan (Jean Crain) and Jay Gatsby (Robert Ryan).
+his cousin, Daisy Buchanan (Jeanne Crain) and the mysterious Jay Gatsby (Robert Ryan).
+Virginia

 Of